phpactor/phpactor/doc/reference/completion.rst

 Note that any functions which are not loaded when _Phpactor_ loads will not be available.
 So this is mainly useful for built-in functions.

+This completor is disabled by default when using the :ref:`language_server`.

 ``declared_constant``
 ~~~~~~~~~~~~~~~~~~~~~~